chaitanyakagita/ReachInBox_Assignment/README.md

 ## Deployment

-The application is deployed on Vercel and can be accessed [here](https://reachinbox-assignment-seven.vercel.app/).
+The application is deployed on Vercel and can be accessed here [https://reachinbox-assignment-seven.vercel.app/].

 ## Demo Video :-